rhinoman/odmp/opendmp-ui/README.md

 the enhancement request in their bug tracker:
 [1262914 - Add support for Custom Formatters in devtools](https://bugzilla.mozilla.org/show_bug.cgi?id=1262914).

-## Development

-One-time setup:

-run `npm install`, at some point this will trigger an interactive setup wizard for fomantic-ui:

-- For location inside project, use: src/assets/fomantic
-- For output directory, use: `../../../resources/public/css/fomantic

 ### Running the App

 Start a temporary local web server, build the app with the `dev` profile, and serve the app with